nkabbara/nkabbara.github.io/docs/learning-a-new-layout.md

   words you know fast and once you don't know slow so you lower mistakes.
 - When you notice that your mind is faster than your fingers, go back to bigrams.

+## Notes

+- Sometimes closing yoru eyes and visualaizing while focusing on muscle moving helps.
+- Try to think of bigrams as one go and space.
+Pause, one go and space.
+So your fingers all on keyboard to type it instead of letter than another.

 ## Practice Log

+### 2021/12/17

+KeyZen

+- Practice Duration: 25
+- WPM: 5.2
+- Accuracy: 94%
+- Intesity: 9

+Ngram Type

+- Duration: 20
+- Avg WPM: 21
+  Config
+- Top 50 Bigrams
+- Combination 2
+- WPM: 13
+- Reptition 3
+- Accuracy 96

 ### 2021/12/16